 NEWLY ASSIGNED DRIVERS

-Newly assigned drivers will have up to 30 workdays to complete their CDL requirements.
+Newly assigned drivers will have up to 30(six weeks) workdays to complete their CDL requirements.
 You must have a CDL license to enroll in the Texas Education Agency (TEA) School Bus Driver Safety Training Course.

 BUS DRIVER CERTIFICATION REQUIREMENTS – PS